ALASdoo/alasdoo_com_v2/content/english/case-studies/ensuring-that-the-patients-plans-for-the-future-are-safe-and-sound.md

 For healthcare, the importance of the user experience cannot be overemphasized.
 The application has to be easy to use and accessible for people with all kinds of disabilities.

-Mainly, patients’ privacy and data security are priorities that have to be guaranteed on day&#8209;to&#8209;day bases.
+Mainly, patients’ privacy and data security are priorities that have to be guaranteed on a day&#8209;to&#8209;day bases.

 On the other hand, it is crucial to enable hospital staff to access critical information quickly and safely, ensuring that patients receive the best possible care.